-The rules of inheritance and the nature of biology meant that when your parents had a baby, it was anatomically human and mostly fully functional physiologically, but the unique combination of traits that make you male or female, tall or short, brown-eyed or blue-eyed, were the result of a chance shuffle of genetic attributes during meiosis, a few random mutations, and the lucky outcome from the grand sperm race at fertilization.
+The rules of inheritance and the nature of biology mean that when your parents had a baby, it was anatomically human and mostly fully functional physiologically, but the unique combination of traits that make you male or female, tall or short, brown-eyed or blue-eyed, were the result of a chance shuffle of genetic attributes during meiosis, a few random mutations, and the lucky outcome from the grand sperm race at fertilization.

-Nonetheless, we all like to think that we are special.
+We all like to think that we are special.

 In one College Board survey of 829,000 high-school seniors, 0% rated themselves below average in the “ability to get along with others,” 60% rated themselves in the top 10 percent, and 25% rated themselves in the top 1 percent.